IlhamRichie/IlhamRichie/README.md

 ## 🚀 About Me

-I'm a front-end developer who loves building interactive and responsive web applications.
+I'm a Informatics Student who loves building interactive and responsive web applications.
 Passionate about web technologies and always eager to learn new things.

-- 🔭 I’m currently working on [Awesome Project](https://github.com/IlhamRichie/awesome-project)
+- 🔭
-- 🌱 I’m currently learning **TypeScript** and **Next.js**
+- 🌱
-- 💬 Ask me about **JavaScript, React, and CSS**
+- 💬
-- 📫 How to reach me: [IlhamRichie@example.com](mailto:IlhamRichie@example.com)
+- 📫

 ## 🔧 Technologies & Tools